Vaultmicro/uvc_frame_detector/documents/FAQ.md

 ![img_dir](./saved_img.JPG)

+# Unexpected close

+This may happen when too many error logs are saved in the heap.
+Please retry and press Pause befere it shuts.

+Or may cause of unexpected error in the programme.

 # Unable to Quit

 Press ctrl + C in the terminal window that is executing oldmanandsea_g, NOT Vaultmicro USB Frame Detector.